ihawryluk/ihawryluk.github.io/_pages/about.md

 - Infectious Disease Epidemics

-More details on the projects I worked on can be found in the [Projects tab](https://ihawryluk.github.io/projects/).
+Details on the projects I worked on can be found in the [Projects tab](https://ihawryluk.github.io/projects/).